Ced is a keyboardist with over 30 years of experience. Nowadays, he manages a YouTube channel and arranges songs for hobbyists.

 7. Play the Same Song Differently, Numerous Times

-8. Record Your Playing Then Listen to It Critically
+8. Use Your Electronic Keyboard to Record Your Performance.
+Then Listen to It Critically

-9. Understand the Role of the Electronic Keyboard in Music Performances
+9. Understand the Role of the Keyboardist in Band Performances

-10. Listen to Music As an Electronic Keyboardist
+10. Listen to Songs As an Electronic Keyboardist

-Likewise, do the same for other genres of music, be it strings, or woodwinds, or synths.
-Remember that the mark of an accomplished electronic keyboardist is the ability to reproduce a myriad of musical styles accurately.
-It is never simply about producing the sound.
+Likewise, do the same for different genres of music, be it classical, folk, or jazz.
+Remember too that the mark of an accomplished keyboardist is the ability to accurately reproduce a myriad of styles, the nuances of individual instruments as well.
+It is never simply about producing/playing a sound.

 11. Learn Improvisation